nicholaswilde/frame-fi/docs/usage.md

             bash -c "$(curl -fsSL https://raw.githubusercontent.com/nicholaswilde/frame-fi/main/scripts/flash.sh)" _ /dev/ttyUSB0
             ```

+!!! warning "Security Risk"

+    Running a script directly from the internet with `bash -c "$(curl...)"` is a potential security risk.
+Always review the script's source code before executing it to ensure it is safe.
+You can view the script [here](https://github.com/nicholaswilde/frame-fi/blob/main/scripts/flash.sh).

 The script will then:

 1. Fetch the latest release from the [nicholaswilde/frame-fi](https://github.com/nicholaswilde/frame-fi) repository.
 2. Download the release archive to a temporary directory.
 3. Extract the necessary `.bin` files.